 (a.k.a.
 Margaret Brettschneider)

 You've written ten novels now.
-How do you prevent Writer's Block?
+How do you prevent the dreaded Writer's Block?

 When did you start writing books?